 Ridesharing services like Uber and Lyft have really taken the travel world by storm the better part of the last decade.
-My hometown of San Francisco is the home turf to both companies, so I’ve used ridesharing a lot.
 While hopping in a Lyft or Uber is easy enough after a night on the town or working late at the office, it can be a whole different experience for families.
-Taking Lyft or Uber with kids certainly adds additional considerations.
-Plus, ridesharing in the current world we live in has some extra complications that may give families pause.
+When taking Lyft or Uber with kids, additional considerations come into play that may give some families pause.

+My hometown of San Francisco is the home turf to both companies, so I was an early adopter of both services.
 Over the years, I have used Uber and Lyft with my kids when traveling in wide variety of places.
-I’ve had almost uniformly excellent experiences from everywhere from Orlando, Florida to Panama City, Panama.
-(There was that one time when my then-two year old threw up all over me on an Uber in Panama, but we won’t go there….).
-Here is what other traveling families need to know about using Uber and Lyft.
+I've had almost uniformly excellent experiences from everywhere from Orlando, Florida to Panama City, Panama.
+(There was that one time when my then-two year old threw up all over me on an Uber in Panama, but we won't go there....).
+I've even allowed my now teenage daughter to use the Uber Teen service to take rides by herself.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)